 The Josias Vandriel Fund was established by bequests subject to a restriction that the principal amount be maintained in perpetuity.
-Investment income earned on the principal amount is restricted for use in the Youth at Risk program and is recorded in deferred contributions.
-Subsequently, the investment income is recognized as revenue in the same period in which the related expenses are incurred for the Youth at Risk program.
+Investment income earned on the principal amount is restricted for use in the Youth at Risk program and is initially recognized as recorded in deferred contributions and subsequently recognized as revenue in the same period in which the related expenses are incurred for the Youth at Risk program.